Table of Contents

 They may not be blatantly expressive, but they always look at the big picture and care deeply about elevating the level at which everyone operates.

-All in all, highly intelligent people are intensely analytical, curious.
+All in all, highly intelligent and rational people are intensely analytical, curious.
 They are a natural strategic and independent thinker.
 In addition, they have a highly complex inner world that not many people get.

 Because of this, they may struggle with loneliness, relationship frustrations, and feeling misunderstood.
-The following 5 points are some of the life challenges faced by highly intelligent people.
+The following 5 points are some of the life challenges faced by highly rational and highly intelligent people.

 “I am not bound to win, but I am bound to be true.
 I am not bound to succeed, but I am bound to live up to what light I have.” ― Abraham Lincoln